idanariav/reference_vault/__vault_guides/Periodical Journaling.md

 16. Workout (Numeric) - How many minutes have you dedicated today for power workouts
 17. **Sleep** (hours + mins) - how long have you slept that day

-We are not superhumans, no one is expected to accomplish everything every day, but it does help us notice trends and keeps us accountable of our behavior.
+We are not super-humans, no one is expected to accomplish everything every day, but it does help us notice trends and keeps us accountable of our behavior.

 As an advanced version, I convert these inputs into numerical metrics and track them across time.
 The idea originated from Brandon Sanderson's "Metalmind" concept, where in every moment we are either developing and charging ourselves like a battery, or using our reserves (depleting the battery) when times are difficult.
 For example, working out is an investment in the moment, but we get it back when we have easier time moving our bodies.
 If we don't exercise for a long time, we won't have any "reserves" left to enjoy this physical fitness.

 Let me know if such a template is of interest to you.

-Also, the daily template includes a "log" section which is a way to note important events that happen throughout the day.
+The template also includes a section of logs - events that are special, that represent the expression of your values in your day to day lives.
+For example, my logs are:
+1. **Insights** - Things I've learned about myself.
+Mindsets/habits/actions you should embrace.
+2. **Achieved** - Whatever you define as success - It could be as small as finishing a book, and as big as getting a medal.
+3. **Initiated** - New systems/habits that improved your life, like starting to work out or reading books
+4. **Enriched** - Content written, notes created/expanded, thoughts emerged.
+5. Overcame - Challenges/failures, either internal or external that you faced and how you overcame them
+6. **Connection** - Moments of connection with others, from pure happiness, to more intense feelings, deep moments of connection.
+7. **Empowerment** - actions made with others in mind, for their wellbeing even at personal cost, such as acts of kindness to your partner, being a good friend/family member, etc. reaching to others from genuine intent and care.
+8. **Affirmations** - expressions of self confidence, love and compassion.
+Things you want to remind yourself, especially today.

-This events resurface using the Dataview plugin at the monthly level.
+These events resurface using the bases plugin at the monthly level.
-For me, these different type of events (like insights, connection and empowerment) represent manifestation of my core values, which are examined in the yearly review.

 ## Weekly

 While on the day-to-day we might fluctuate, some days will be better, some worse, on some we are just too busy, on others we might have a few minutes to spare.
 Our hope is that on a weekly basis we are able to be on track with our plans.